-For the longest time, essence has been the heart of Korean and Japanese skincare.
+For the longest time, essence has been the heart of Japanese and Korean skincare.
 What they are, and what makes them so dear to the heart of Asian beauty?
 It is more than just any regular toner nor a serum.
 If you are ready to jump deeper into the world of K-beauty by understanding the essential part of essence, read this article to the very end!

 The origin of skincare Essence